 Mr. Kora, a 56-year-old businessman, walked into my office one Tuesday morning looking visibly drained.
 He slumped into the chair and said, almost in a whisper, “Honestly, Doctor, I’m exhausted.
 This fatigue has been going on for two months now.
 I’m urinating constantly—sometimes seven to ten times a night—and I can’t seem to quench my thirst, no matter how much water I drink.
 The strangest part is, I eat well, but I’ve still lost about six kilos in the last two months.”
 His concerns were valid and deeply troubling.

+After a thorough clinical evaluation and diagnostic tests, we confirmed the diagnosis: stage 2 chronic kidney disease, a result of uncontrolled type 2 diabetes mellitus.
 Chronic Kidney Disease (CKD) is quietly becoming one of the biggest health problems in Nigeria and across Africa.
 As a Nigerian health professional, I’ve seen more and more people walk into clinics with kidney-related complications.
 Sadly, many don’t realize just how important diet is when it comes to managing kidney health.

 According to the Nigerian Association of Nephrology, over 25 million Nigerians are living with some form of kidney disease.
 Even worse, many cases are detected late, often because of poor awareness and limited access to routine health checks.
 Across sub-Saharan Africa, it’s the same story—rising rates of high blood pressure, diabetes, poor diets, and infections are driving this silent epidemic (Arogundade & Barsoum, 2008).